listenToRipley/learn_docker/kub-action-01-starting-setup/README.md

   Then: docker push listentoripley/kube-first-app
   Now we should be able to use this image

+  Make sure the image is built locally first.

   kubectl create deployment first-app(name could be anything) --image=(which image should be used by the pod off this deployment)
   example: kubectl create deployment kub-first-app --image=listentoripley/kube-first-app

   This will create a deployment objects - this is an imperatives approach to object creation. kubectl is formatted to be automatically connected to minikube, so no additional actions should be required to create this connection.
+This is also the connection to the control plane.

   kubectl get deployments - can see deployments within the cluster you are connected to.